Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![movement-ladder-foot-proof](docs/readme/movement-ladder-foot-proof.png "movement-ladder-foot-proof")

 As you can see, the snake and ladder functionality overrides the basic move as the code lines are after `new_position = curr_position + roll_num`.
+The trick being employed here revolves around the *in*.
+If the current player's position value equals the *in* value, then the current position value becomes the value of the key in the